 Dr. Nicosia has the advanced training and experience to diagnose and treat teeth grinding.
 He also has the medical experience to recognize and advise on supplemental testing for related disorders.

-Rather than continuing to wonder whether you’re experiencing bruxism as a singular event or if it may be a sign of a more comprehensive concern, we invite you to book an appointment now with our periodontist near you for thorough, advanced, and accurate diagnosis and treatment for bruxism and teeth grinding in Houston.
+Rather than continuing to wonder whether you’re experiencing bruxism as a singular event or if it may be a sign of a more comprehensive concern, we invite you to book an appointment now with our Best periodontist for thorough, advanced, and accurate diagnosis and treatment for bruxism and teeth grinding in Houston.